 A group of individuals not necessarily related by blood, marriage, or adoption of guardianship living together in a dwelling unit as a single housekeeping unit.
-Further, a family is persons living together more or less permanently as a single, in a permanent stable (rather than transient) living arrangement, and stable nonprofit housekeeping unit, using all rooms in the dwelling and housekeeping facilities in common, with sharing of food, rent, utilities or other household expenses.
+Further, a family is persons living together as a single, permanent and stable nonprofit housekeeping unit, using all rooms in the dwelling and housekeeping facilities in common, with sharing of food, rent, utilities or other household expenses.
 Households of related individuals shall also be presumed to be a family.